Jhanvi-code23/Weather-App/README.md

 Generate your free API key from: https://openweathermap.org/api

-Replace the following line in index.js:

-const apiKey = "YOUR_API_KEY";

-with your own API key.

 Note: If the application stops fetching weather data, your API key may have expired, reached its usage limit, or become invalid.
 Simply generate a new API key from OpenWeather and update it in index.js.

 ## What I Learned